-Firstly, an SQCO and business operator may enter into a settlement with regard to the existence of a common obligation in litigation regarding common obligations (article 10 of the Special Act).
+First, a specified qualified consumer organisation (SQCO) and business operator may enter into a settlement with regard to the existence of a common obligation in litigation regarding common obligations (article 10 of the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (the Special Act)).
 In other words, the SQCO may not enter into a settlement agreement that contains clauses that affect the substantive rights of target consumers, such as a clause regarding a monetary payment, repair of defect or replacement of a product by the business operator.
-Also, it is considered that an SQCO may not enter into an out-of-court settlement with a business operator before being delegated by the target consumers in simple determination proceedings.
+In addition, it is considered that an SQCO may not enter into an out-of-court settlement with a business operator before being delegated by the target consumers in simple determination proceedings.
 On the other hand, it is out of the scope of the Special Act for an SQCO to settle with a business operator out-of-court as a normal consumer organisation.
 Therefore, unless the settlement disposes of the substantive rights of the target consumers, the SQCO may enter into an out-of-court settlement agreement that contains a clause concerning the withdrawal of the SQCO action.